arakasi72/rtinst/README.md

 	wget --no-check-certificate https://raw.githubusercontent.com/arakasi72/rtinst/master/rtinst.sh

-and then to run it:
+and then to run it (use -t option to keep ssh port at default 22):

 	sudo bash rtinst.sh